Use of Dog Nappies and Diapers

 Longer car trips

-While our dog did quite well with toilet training at the beginning, he can generally hold just fine, but accidents do happen during the first few months when he got too excited.
-Going on your first long car trip is exciting unfortunately, so our back seat paid the price.
+While our dog did quite well with toilet training at the beginning, he can generally hold just fine, but accidents did happen during the first few months when he got too excited.
+Going on his first long car trip was very exciting unfortunately, so our back seat paid the price.

 Injuries or illness

-Once he fell from the stairs and he injured his back legs, the first night was pretty bad as he could barely stand up.
-So he wet his bed that night, which means I had to wake up in the middle of the night, take the soaking wet dog bed to the laundry (then cleaned up the trail of wee in my path afterwards), quickly wash his body in the bath (because he was soaking wet in his wee), blow-dry him, then find a new bed for him.
+Once he fell from waist height onto the ground in an awkward position and injured his back legs, the first night was bad as he could not stand at all.
+He wet his bed that night, which means I had to wake up in the middle of the night, take the soaking wet dog bed to the laundry (as well as cleaning up the trail of wee in my path afterwards), quickly wash his body in the bath, blow-dry, then find another bed for him.
+A single nappy could have saved us 60 minutes thaty night!

 Incontinency at old age